-Goal 5.1.
-A financially sustainable Council that manages resources effectively and efficiently as A sustainable suite of services and activities are delivered for our citizens area A Council that is responsible in future planning Action A Council that models excellence through innovation, effectiveness and efficiency A Proactive approach to delivering a financially sustainable position Goal 5.2.
-A Council that values citizens in all that we do Information and decision making that meets our community needs areas Our municipality is supported to thrive 9 engaged and well informed in Council activities citizens
+Goa 5.1.
+A financially sustainable Council that manages resources effectively and efficiently S A sustainable suite of services and activities are delivered for our citizens areas A Council that is responsible in future planning Action A Council that models excellence through innovation, effectiveness and efficiency Ā Proactive approach to delivering a financially sustainable position Goal 5.2.
+A Council that values citizens in all that we do Information and decision making that meets our community needs as Information and decision making that meets our community needs Our municipality is supported to thrive n areas Our municipality is supported to thrive Action areas Our municipality is supported to thrive Stewardship in preparing and responding to emergency and environmental engaged and well informed in Council activities